sayan-webcraft/Skill-Climbers/README.md

 • Frontend: HTML, CSS, JavaScript

 ## Future Development
-The project is currently in its frontend phase, with plans for backend integration to enable dynamic content and user interactions.
+The project is currently in its frontend phase, with plans for backend integration to enable interactive features and a smooth, dynamic user experience.